the-technat/cks-training/workload/README.md

 One last thing: if more than half of the container images out there would follow [this best-practice guide](https://sysdig.com/blog/dockerfile-best-practices/) the container world would be much more secure.

+## RuntimeClass

+First configure containerd to support multiple container runtimes: <https://github.com/containerd/containerd/blob/main/docs/cri/config.md>

+Then apply the `runtimeclasses.yaml`

+And of course install the other container runtime.
+This depends from project to project.

 ## AppArmor

 ## Seccomp